 The £1.1m refurbishment of ACCORD Hospice In Patient Unit is opened

 It is not always possible for people to be cared for at home and hospice inpatient beds are vital for people who require intensive support for complex needs, or for those individuals who wish their end of life care at ACCORD.
-On Tuesday 24th of July, ACCORD Hospice will be re-opening the doors to patients and families after 25 weeks with the £1.1m refurbishment project now complete.
+In 2018, ACCORD Hospice re-opened the doors to patients and families after 25 weeks with the £1.1m refurbishment project now complete.

 Our facility had been in need of modernising with the last major improvements taking place in 1997.
 We have always remained encouraged by the very positive feedback from patients and their families about the care they receive; however, changing needs of patients suggested that the Hospice needed to improve our physical environment.
 Our staff, provided tremendous feedback on how the Hospice could design and equip the Unit to meet the complex and diverse needs of our patients, which are anticipated to increase in the future.